Antsol1000/algorithms/README.md

 Big number class that allows all simple operations on integers from any range.

 ## graph
-Classical graph algorithms with class that can behave like containers and are easy to extend.
+Classical graph algorithms with classes that can behave like containers and are easy to extend.